Jay5220/Ecommerce-Website/README.md

 # Visit site
-you can visit the site through this link: https://dev-essenceretail.pantheonsite.io/
+You can visit the site through this link: https://dev-essenceretail.pantheonsite.io/

 # WordPress